Basic Omelet with fresh herbs

 “Okay, so can I use the computer?”

-“No, Daddy said no electronics today.”
+“No, Aba said no electronics today.”

 “What if I clean my room or take the garbage out, can I use it then?”